octomix/josson/README.md

 #### 53. snakeCase()

+Converts words in a String to snake case.

     ' Text  to__snake case '.snakeCase() ==> "Text_to_snake_case"

     'camelToSnakeCase'.snakeCase() ==> "camel_To_Snake_Case"

 #### 54. lowerSnakeCase()

+Converts words in a String to lower snake case.

     ' Text  to__snake case '.lowerSnakeCase() ==> "text_to_snake_case"